groupmm/libdamp/README.md

 ### Code style and consistency

 This project uses [ruff](https://docs.astral.sh/ruff/) for linting and formatting.
-Check the repository with:
+Check the repository with (after syncing the `develop` extra):

 ```
 uv run ruff check .
 uv run ruff format --check .
 ```

-If you want to run these checks automatically on commit, install the pre-commit hook (after syncing the `develop` extra):
+If you want to run these checks automatically on commit, install the pre-commit hook:

 ```
 uv run pre-commit install